sboursault/training/brochure-extra.md

 🧩 **PRIMARY OBJECTIVE**

-- Know what acceptance criterias are, and how they fit in the development process
+- Know what acceptance criteria are, and how they fit in the development process
 - Know how to automize tests with Cypress
 - Know how to find info in the cypress doc
 - Know how to improve maintanabitly with the Page Object pattern

-- Know what acceptance criterias are, and how they fit in the development process
+- Know what acceptance criteria are, and how they fit in the development process
 - Know how to automize tests with Cypress
 - Know how to find info in the cypress doc
 - Know how to improve maintanabitly with the Page Object pattern